htool/signalk-instrument-display-plugin/README.md

  - Slide left/right to switch pages (or use url parameter &page=>nr>
  - Slide up to return to menu.
  - Long press on any box to enable/disable settingMode (or use url parameter &settingsMode=true)
- - Click on any box in settingsMode to cycle through sources
+ - Click left or right on any box in settingsMode to cycle through sources
  - Turn swiping off with `?swipe=off` as url parameter
  - Load an url (like Freeboard) in a box
  - Switch to a certain page depending on navigation.state (anchored, moored, sailing, motoring)